bictorv/chaosnet-bridge/NCP.md

 ### Internals:
 - [ ] Add a bit of statistics counters for conns
-- [ ] Implement FWD (redirect the connection invisibly?
-See `RECEIVE-FWD` in Lambda code.
-Let it be configurable both per-NCP and per-conn.).
-	- change `conn_rhost` for conn, and `ch_destaddr` for all pkts on queues (should only be the one RFC there).
-	- for non-automatic, forward the FWD to the user socket
-	- also accept "FWD" and `CHOP_FWD` from user socket, in `RFC_Sent` state
 - [ ] Make a few more things configurable, such as the default connection timeout, retransmission and (long) probe intervals, and the "host down" interval.
 - [ ] Implement broadcast (both address-zero and BRD).